-Congratulations on starting your graduate degree program.
-You’ll be immersed in what matters to you and your career, advancing your capabilities and knowledge in the field.
+Congratulations on starting your graduate degree program!
+Throughout your graduate program, you will become immersed in your field while advancing your capabilities and knowledge.

 Because master’s-level coursework is so focused, you’ll be asked consider and start working on your graduate capstone at the very beginning of your program.
-Starting early will give you the opportunity to accumulate knowledge in each course and begin applying it to your final project as you go.
+Starting early will give you the opportunity to accumulate knowledge in each course that you can apply to your final project as you go.

-During your graduate coursework, you’ll keep a repository of all that you learn, write, and create in an ePortfolio using Chalk & Wire™ software.
-You’ll start with a professional profile that summarizes your academic and professional history, much like an online resume.
+During your graduate coursework, you’ll keep a repository of all that you learn, write, and create in an ePortfolio using Anthology Portfolio™ software (formerly Chalk & Wire).
+You’ll start with a professional profile that summarizes your academic and professional history, much like an online résumé.
 Your ePortfolio will also be utilized as part of your capstone project and can be easily shared with potential employers.

-Your capstone will require you to define, research, and solve a personal or community issue, a practical business problem, or realize an entrepreneurial opportunity.
+Your capstone will require you to define, research, and solve a personal, community, or business challenge, or realize an entrepreneurial opportunity.
 Your program director and faculty will encourage you to choose an idea that ignites your interest and curiosity.

 The Capstone Course – A Community Approach